pantheon-systems/documentation/source/_docs/migrate.md

   If the migration is not successful, contact <migrations@pantheon.io> and include a link to the Site Dashboard and any details you can provide, such as where you are migrating the site from.
 We will help troubleshoot up to five migrations with issues arising from the Pantheon Migrate plugin.

   <Alert title="Note" type="info">
   The <a class="external" href="https://wordpress.org/plugins/wp-native-php-sessions/">WordPress Native PHP Sessions</a> plugin is automatically installed during the migration process.
-For more details on this plugin, see <a href="/docs/wordpress-sessions/">WordPress and PHP Sessions</a>.
+For more details on this plugin, see [WordPress and PHP Sessions](/docs/wordpress-sessions/).
   </Alert>

   </div>